Deism in England and France in the 18th century: Militaire philosophe (born in 1660s)

 Among the many clandestine writings of the early eighteenth century Diffcultés sur la religion proposées au père Malebranche written by an unidentified army officer in 1710, is one of the most impressive achievements in the history of deism.
-The work is huge and the product of a man with little education.
 The author has read Malebranche's Recherche de la verite and turned its rationalism against Christian apologetics, attacking all the arguments devised by Malebranche and many others to prove the truth of Christianity.
 The work's final part expounds a complete system of deism in which God is transcendent justice.
 Militaire philosophe's system of constructive deism was welcomed by Voltaire.

 The deistic writings which date from before 1700 must be regarded as isolated precursors, and that the books so often regarded as the earliest works of the Enlightenment, Montesquieu's Persian Letters and Voltaire's Lettres philosophiques, were written when the first phase of French deism had come and gone.